--A option disables all these thresholds.
-This option should be
+--all option disables all these thresholds.
+This option can be

-used only for test and debug purposes, on very small datasets, and
+used for test and debug purposes or on small datasets.

-produce large file and takes huge computation times.
+It produces large file and takes more time.

 again based on k-mers, to select a subset of the V germline genes to be compared to the read.